 The first column of Table 6 reports the coefficients from a simple OLS regression where we allow for two-way clustered standard errors by city and industry.
 These coefficients are positive and significant.
 They indicate that individual productivity is enhanced by the presence of other workers of the same occupational group.
 The coefficients also indicate the presence of congestion effects since cross-occupational externalities are negative.
 These OLS estimates, however, are potentially biased since workers of a given type may choose to live in cities where they are relatively most productive.
-This would induce a correlation between the exogenous component of worker productivity, \widehat{T}n^{kj} , and the share of each type of worker in a given city.
-Moreover, the estimates might be biased if there are omitted variables which are correlated with both \widehat{T}n^{kj} and the occupational ratio.
+This would induce a correlation between the exogenous component of worker productivity, \hat{T}n^{kj} , and the share of each type of worker in a given city.
+Moreover, the estimates might be biased if there are omitted variables which are correlated with both \hat{T}n^{kj} and the occupational ratio.

 To help address the omitted variable bias, Table 6 explores the effects of adding various controls to our basic OLS regression.
-Column 2 includes dummies for 9 census divisions interacted with industry dummies.20 These should absorb many of the geographical and historical components that may jointly determine amenities and productivity in different places.
-Column 3 introduces the share of manufacturing workers in 1920 as a control.21 This aims to extract long standing factors that may influence the industrial composition in individual places.
-Column 4 introduces geographic amenities constructed by the United States Department of Agriculture (USDA) that include measures of climate, topography and water area.22 These controls allow for the possibility that the same geographic characteristics that may lead workers to choose certain cities may also influence their productivity.
-Finally, column 5 adds controls for demographic characteristics of different cities, including racial composition, gender split, the fraction of immigrant population, and age structure.23 Together, these controls help narrow down the identification of the externality coefficients to the extent that more productive cities attract individuals of certain demographic make-up.
+Column 2 includes dummies for 9 census divisions interacted with industry dummies.
+These should absorb many of the geographical and historical components that may jointly determine amenities and productivity in different places.
+Column 3 introduces geographic amenities constructed by the United States Department of Agriculture (USDA) that include measures of climate, topography and water area.
+These controls allow for the possibility that the same geographic characteristics that may lead workers to choose certain cities may also influence their productivity.
+Column 4 introduces the share of manufacturing workers in 1920 as a control.
+This aims to extract long standing factors that may influence the industrial composition in individual places.
+Finally, column 5 adds controls for demographic characteristics of different cities, including racial composition, gender split, the fraction of immigrant population, and age structure.
+Together, these controls help narrow down the identification of the externality coefficients to the extent that more productive cities attract individuals of certain demographic make-up.